Te Aho o te Kura Pounamu specialist and support staff

 You're entitled to bereavement/tangihanga leave, as set out in clause 5.6 of the collective agreement.

-Clause 5.6 - Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement
+Clause 5.6: Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement

 If you've worked at Te Aho o te Kura Pounamu since 22 December 1993, you may be entitled to retirement leave, as set out in Schedule A.

-Schedule A - Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement
+Schedule A: Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement

-Family Violence Leave is set out in clause 5.10 of your collective agreement.
+Family violence leave is set out in clause 5.10 of your collective agreement.

-Clause 5.10 - Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement
+Clause 5.10: Te Aho o te Kura Pounamu Specialist and Support Staff Collective Agreement

 Parental leave

-You're entitled to parental leave, as set out in the Parental Leave and Employment Protection Act 1987.
 It applies to a birth mother, their partner/spouse and people who adopt a child aged under 6.

-Parental Leave and Employment Protection Act 1987 - NZ Legislation website(external link)
+Parental Leave and Employment Protection Act 1987 – NZ Legislation(external link)

 Parental leave covers 4 types of leave.

-• Primary carer leave – mothers and employees who are going to have the primary responsibility for a child (under six years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.
+• Primary carer leave: Mothers and employees who are going to have the primary responsibility for a child (under 6 years) can get up to 26 weeks off work from around the time of birth or from the time you become the primary carer for the child in the case of adoption, home for life or whāngai.

-• Partner/paternity leave – if your partner has had a baby or you've adopted a child together, you can take up to 2 weeks off.
+• Partner/paternity leave: If your partner has had a baby or you have adopted a child together, you can take up to 2 weeks off.

-• Extended leave – you may be able to extend your maternity leave for an extra 52 weeks.
+• Extended leave: You may be able to extend your parental leave for an extra 52 weeks.

-• Special leave – pregnant woman can have up to 10 days’ pregnancy related leave.
+• Special leave: Pregnant woman can have up to 10 days’ pregnancy-related leave.

 You need to apply to your employer before taking parental leave.
-The usual notice required is 3 months but this can be reduced in some circumstances, for example if an adoption is arranged in a short time.
-The Employment New Zealand website explains how to apply for parental leave.
+The usual notice required is 3 months but this can be reduced in some circumstances, such as if an adoption is arranged in a short time.

 Parental leave - Employment New Zealand(external link)